aws-samples/amazon-sagemaker-notebook-instance-lifecycle-config-samples/README.md

 * [persistent-conda-ebs](scripts/persistent-conda-ebs) - This script installs a custom, persistent installation of conda on the Notebook Instance's EBS volume, and ensures that these custom environments are available as kernels in Jupyter.
 * [proxy-for-jupyter](scripts/proxy-for-jupyter) - This script configures proxy settings for your Jupyter notebooks and the SageMaker Notebook Instance.
 * [publish-instance-metrics](scripts/publish-instance-metrics) - This script publishes the system-level metrics from the Notebook Instance to Cloudwatch.
+* [set-env-variable](scripts/set-env-variable) - This script gets value from Notebook Instance's tag and sets it as environment variable for all process including Jupyter in SageMaker Notebook Instance.
+* [set-git-config](scripts/set-git-config) - This script sets username and email address in Git config.

 ### Development